 When you apply for a construction loan, you are literally "telling a story" to your lender.
-This means that, prior to financing, you must explain when you plan to begin and end your construction, which materials and contractors you intend to employ and how you plan to manage and mitigate unexpected expenses and delays.
+This means that, before obtaining financing, you must explain when you plan to begin and end your construction, which materials and contractors you intend to employ and how you plan to manage and mitigate unexpected expenses and delays.
 Therefore, a "story loan" is exactly that: a loan granted to a borrower based on his story's authoritativeness.
 Construction loan lenders aren't in the business of making long-term or permanent mortgage loans to their customers.
 Instead, these lenders are interested in the short-term future of your construction project.
 If you need to obtain financing from a lender for a home project, first determine the full details of the work to be completed, the budget of the materials and labor, and the timeframe during which you hope to complete the home.

 As with traditional equity loan financing, construction loan lenders and offers can vary quite dramatically.
 Local banks and credit unions -- particularly those with whom you already have an established banking relationship -- will likely entertain a construction loan application.
 These institutions offer competitive rates and programs, but often require thorough documentation verifying the "story" of the construction project.
 This may include pertinent details, including contractor estimates, building supplies and assessment of assets.